itskingori/itskingori.github.io/_posts/articles/2013/2013-07-06-shopping-for-a-website.md

 I always ignore my LinkedIn's _'Top Content, Tailored For You'_ emails but something gripped me about that heading.

-> First, it’s important to know that a website isn’t a product, it’s a service.
+> First, it's important to know that a website isn't a product, it's a service.
-> The woes of Web development stem from this ... and the fact that it’s is a
+> The woes of Web development stem from this ... and the fact that it's is a
-> fairly new industry with very little standards doesn’t help, either.
+> fairly new industry with very little standards doesn't help, either.

 The guy goes on to give (in his opinion), the _steps for a better website development process_.